westerndigitalcorporation/zonedstorage.io/docs/tools/libzbd.md

 Zone 00015: swr, ofst 00000503316480, len 00000033554432, cap 00000033554432, wp 00000503316480, em, non_seq 0, reset 0
 ```

-Writing 32MB to the first zone using dd will transition the zone to full state.
+Writing 32MB to the first zone by using `dd` transitions the zone to the "full" state:

 ```plaintext
 # dd if=/dev/zero of=/dev/nullb0 oflag=direct bs=1M count=32 seek=128